Yanze/CodePath-Flicks/README.md

 - [ ] Implement segmented control to switch between list view and grid view.
 - [x] Add a search bar.
 - [x] All images fade in.
-- [ ] For the large poster, load the low-res image first, switch to high-res when complete.
+- [x] For the large poster, load the low-res image first, switch to high-res when complete.
-- [ ] Customize the highlight and selection effect of the cell.
+- [x] Customize the highlight and selection effect of the cell.
 - [x] Customize the navigation bar.

+The following **additional** features are implemented:

+- [x] Animation: Customized Circular transition from tableview to detail view controller.

 ## Video Walkthrough